Wedding Lighting Pricing

-The most beautiful venue, flowers, linens, food, centerpieces, design, decor, gifts and people all look the same without quality wedding lighting...DARK!
-If you can't see what you've done then there is no point in spending money on it for your reception.
+The most beautiful venue, flowers, linens, food, centerpieces, design, decor, gifts and people all look the same without quality wedding lighting…DARK!
+If you can’t see what you’ve done then there is no point in spending money on it for your reception.
 Most receptions are in the evening and are in dimly lit reception spaces.
-Lighting can transform and enhance the worst and the best spaces into something much more than they can be on their own.
+Lighting can transform the worst and enhance the best space features into something spectacular.

-Knowing the elements of the venue that you like, or absolutely can't stand is a good place to start.
-If you hate the carpet, pin-spot lighting can help by drawing guests eyes upward and towards elements you want to highlight.
-If you hate the color of the walls, uplighting can completely change the color of the venue and the space.
+Knowing the elements of the venue that you like, or absolutely can’t stand, is a good place to start.
+If you hate the carpet, pin-spot lighting can help by drawing guests’ eyes upward and toward elements you want to highlight.
+If you hate the color of the walls, uplighting can completely change the color of the venue.
 If you HATE a piece of artwork, pipe and drape or lighting can help mitigate the differences in taste between you and the venue.
-If you LOVE the flowers, pin-spot lighting can be a fantastic way to highlight them in a very elegant fashion.
+If you LOVE your flowers, pin-spot lighting can be a fantastic way to highlight them in a very elegant fashion.

 Budgeting for Wedding Lighting

-Lighting costs vary depending on the location, market, length of event, date of event, travel distance, venue, types of lighting fixtures, seasonal & citywide demand, planning, theme, engineering, etc. Many variables go into determining the exact pricing for an event.
-Rather than address all of these variables, we'll setup a common scenario that we face with many of our wedding clients so you can have a general sense of lighting pricing.
+Lighting costs vary depending on the location, market, length of event, date of event, travel distance, venue, types and amount of lighting fixtures, seasonal & citywide demand, planning, theme, engineering, etc. Many variables go into determining the exact pricing for an event.
+Rather than address all of these variables, we’ll outline a typical scenario that we face with many of our wedding clients so you can have a general sense of lighting pricing.

 – Saturday wedding, non-holiday